javalent/initiative-tracker/README.md

 When enabled, the plugin will add an additional view in the right pane, where players and creatures can be added to track their initiatives during combat.

+## Updating Initiatives

+Initiatives can be updated by clicking on the initiative number and entering the new value, or by drag-and-dropping the monsters.

+## Creature View

+If the TTRPG Statblocks (version 2.0+) is installed, creatures may be viewed by clicking on them in the initiative tracker.
+A new view will open up with a rendered statblock.

 ## Creating Encounters in Notes

 Encounters can be created and launched directly from notes as of `2.0.0` using the "encounter" code block, like so: